walmartlabs/lacinia/docs/tutorial/designer-data.rst

 Adding Designers
 ================

-So far, we've been working with just a single entity type, BoardGame.
+So far, we've been working with just a single object type, BoardGame.

-Let's see what we can do when we add the Designer entity type to the mix.
+Let's see what we can do when we add the Designer object type to the mix.

 Initially, we'll define each Designer in terms of an id, a name, and an optional home page URL.

 .. literalinclude:: /_examples/tutorial/cgg-data-2.edn
    :caption: dev-resources/cgg-data.edn
-   :emphasize-lines: 7,11,16,22,26-
+   :emphasize-lines: 5,11,16,22,26-

 If this was a relational database, we'd likely have a join table between BoardGame and Designer, but that can come later.